 Over the past few years, the UPSC has placed higher weightage on the subject of Environment, Ecology and Biodiversity in its examination syllabus.
-Questions regarding the correct method to prepare the environment for UPSC exams is rampant.
+Questions regarding the correct method to prepare the environment for UPSC exams are rampant.

 Environment and ecology as subjects are ever-changing in nature, and there is no one source you can refer to for holistic knowledge on this subject.
-The absence of concrete study material and probability of unpredictability in questions asked can put any aspirant in an uncomfortable position.
+The absence of concrete study material and the probability of unpredictability in questions asked can put any aspirant in an uncomfortable position.

 To put such doubts to rest, in this article we have penned down The Best Approach And Tips For Your Perfect Environment Exam Preparation.